Sycamore Class – Years 3 & 4

 English

-This term we are focusing on the book ‘The Iron Man’ by Ted Hughes in our English lessons.
+We will start this term focuing on the Literacy Shed clip ‘The Present’.
+We will then be focusing on the book ‘Stone Age Boy’ by Satoshi Kitamura in our English lessons.
 We will use this book to help us write a narrative.
-We will also be writing firework poetry, a non-chronological report and a recount of our visit to Bristol Museum.
+We will also be writing a letter from the perspective of a stone age child linking to our History topic ‘Stone Age to Iron Age’.

 Maths